 Precise products.
-Such a metric is for example Oracle's General Behavior metric, which returns database behavior for a certain period of time.

-sampling rate In Alerts, the frequency of a metric's regular sampling schedule.
+Such a metric is for example Oracle's General Behavior metric, which returns sampling rate In Alerts, the frequency of a metric's regular sampling schedule.
 The sampling rate is measured in minutes.

 Savvy An Insight agent that collects AppTier-specific performance data.